Bach in NYC

 Bach in NYC is a music video project created by New York City-based classical violinist Dr. Kinga Augustyn.
 Dr. Augustyn explains: "While recording the Telemann Fantasias in 2015, I became inspired to revisit and reinterpret my favorite composer, J.S.
 Bach, on a more intimate and deeper emotional level than I had ever done before.
 This passion quickly developed into pioneering this new video project, which travels to different churches throughout the five boroughs of NYC.
 It features the first ever complete video performance of the Three Sonatas and Three Partitas, in addition to other works inspired by J. S. Bach.
 It seems I am the type of violinist who typically does something "old" for the first time!."

-The performances are recorded inside several New York City churches noted for their outstanding acoustics and beautiful interiors.
+The performances are recorded inside several New York City churches and synagogues noted for their outstanding acoustics and beautiful interiors.

-As of July 2018, three parts with the following works have been recorded on location at:
+As of September 2018, four parts with the following works have been recorded on location at: